Malware: Ransomware

+According to Microsoft's Digital Crimes Unit in May 2025, Lumma Stealer ("Lumma"), which steals passwords, credit cards, bank accounts, and cryptocurrency wallets, is the favored info-stealing malware used by hundreds of cyber threat actors and enables criminals to empty bank accounts, hold schools for ransom, and disrupt critical services.

+Click Fraud

 Some malware is used to generate money by click fraud, making it appear that the computer user has clicked an advertising link on a site, generating a payment from the advertiser.
 It was estimated in 2012 that about 60 to 70% of all active malware used some kind of click fraud, and 22% of all ad-clicks were fraudulent.